 The world-saving humanity of Jon Stewart

 I would try to plaster a sublime Buddha-like expression onto my face whenever the topic of politics came up with my wife—who, by the way, is constitutionally unable to pretend to be anything she's not, like some freakish anti-Meryl Streep.
-Guileless, that's the word for what she is.
-Dickens or Balzac would say she was “artless,” and it would be a high compliment.
-As in, without artifice.
-And this gives her X-ray vision to see right through my flimsy and embarrassing spiritual pretensions.

 Back then, I watched a lot of late-night comedians and they also seemed to loathe Dubya and his administration of ghouls.
 Samantha Bee, Stephen Colbert, and others.
 Mostly I watched them on Comedy Central, which was having its moment.
-All of these comedians talked about Dubya et al with withering derision, self-righteous contempt, and acerbic snark that would strip the paint off the bicycles.
+All of these comedians talked about Dubya et al with withering derision, self-righteous contempt, and acerbic snark that would strip the paint off of bicycles.
 They all seemed to view the Bush administration with the same disdain that I pretended so hard not to feel.

 Then, finally, one night, it hit me.
 This guy, this one late night talk show host, never seemed to feel hatred.
 Not toward Dubya and his crew of depraved mushroom people.
 Not toward anyone.
-This was a shocking and baffling realization.
+This was a baffling realization.
 It still is.
 That dude's name was Jon Stewart.

-Hatred doesn't only cut us off from our own heart and essence of love.
-It also armors us against all sorts of other emotions.
-Hatred—along with cynicism, sardonic attitudes, and irony—hardens us against deeper, more vulnerable emotions.
-But Stewart manages to show us his genuine heartbreak at the behavior of his fellow human beings, even amidst the jokes.
-It’s a heartbreak that saturates his voice, his face, his body language.
-And there's another quality in there, too.
-Along with all the raw naked heartbreak.
+And there's another quality in there, too, along with all the raw heartbreak.
 It’s humility.
 Stewart never seems to be saying, “Why do you ‘Bad Others’ behave in such horrible ways, unlike Pure Virtuous me?”
 Rather he always seems to be saying, “Why do we humans behave in such horrible ways?”
 This refusal to hate, demonize, dehumanize or assume a position of superiority can't be faked (trust me on this).

 Stewart would probably recoil at what I'm about to say, but these qualities of his are the qualities that we've traditionally associated with great men and women.
-These are the qualities of great souls.
-They are the qualities of people like the Dalai Lama, Desmond Tutu, Malala Yousafzai, Nelson Mandela, Martin Luther King, Amanda Gorman, Gandhi, and many others.
+They are the qualities of people like the Dalai Lama, Desmond Tutu, Malala Yousafzai, Nelson Mandela, Martin Luther King, Amanda Gorman,Gandhi, and many others.
 They are the qualities that put Stewart in an entirely different class than any of the other late night comedians or really humorous sociopolitical commentators of any species.

 And that is why we desperately need him right now.
 We need his morality, his humanity, his humility, his open heart, and yes, his humor, and we need it badly.
 Even if it's just one night per week.